usnistgov/FIPS201/_FIPS201/authentication.md

 cardholder.
 Once the required assurance level has been determined, one of the authentication mechanisms specified in [Section 6.2](authentication.md#s-6-2) **SHALL** be applied to achieve that assurance level.

-[^compensating]: As described in [Section 2.7](requirements.md#s-2-7), compensating controls **MAY** be applied for identity source documents evidence at IAL3 as the Standard requires only one piece of Strong evidence and one other piece of FAIR evidence.
-The issuance of PIV Card meets and exceeds IAL3; however,  since the federal background investigation serves as a strong compensating control for IAL3 ID proofing.
+[^compensating]: As described in [Section 2.7](requirements.md#s-2-7), compensating controls can be applied for identity source documents evidence to achieve IAL3 since the Standard only specifies one piece of Strong evidence and one other piece of Fair evidence.
+Issuance of PIV Card meets IAL3 since the federal background investigation serves as a camparable compensating control for IAL3 identity proofing.

 ### 6.1.1 Relationship to Federal Identity Policy (Removed) {#s-6-1-1}